 Elise Scanlon Law Group is a Washington, D.C. based law and consulting firm that offers more than 30 years of experience in accreditation and higher education policy and regulation.
 The firm advises accrediting organizations and higher education institutions on the implications of federal policy, state and federal regulation and quality assurance and improvement protocols.
 Non-profit clients of the firm benefit from its experience in board governance, management and strategic planning and development.

-Elise Scanlon has more than 20 years of experience in higher education accreditation having served as Executive Director of the Accrediting Commission of Career Schools and Colleges (ACCSC) from 1999-2008.
-As ACCSC’s Executive Director, Elise managed an accreditation process that included more than 700 higher education institutions.
-During her time at ACCSC, Elise was a national voice on issues pertaining to accreditation and for-profit institutions of higher education.
+Elise Scanlon has more than 25 years of experience in higher education accreditation having served as Executive Director of the Accrediting Commission of Career Schools and Colleges of Technology (now ACCSC) from 1999-2008.
+As ACCSCT’s Executive Director, Elise managed an accreditation process that included more than 700 higher education institutions.
+Her position brought her into frequent contact with state and federal officials as partners in the higher education oversight triad.
+During her time at ACCSCT, Elise was a national voice on issues pertaining to accreditation and higher education quality assurance.

-Elise interacts routinely with the U.S. Department of Education, key congressional committees, state oversight agencies and regional and national accrediting organizations.
-She also has experience guiding accrediting agencies through the recognition process of the U.S. Department of Education.
-In 2007, Elise was appointed by Secretary of Education Margaret Spellings to serve on a Negotiated Rulemaking panel charged with revising accreditation regulations.
-Since then, she has participated, with other higher education professionals, in various national conferences focused on issues including accountability and student achievement.
-She has written numerous articles on accountability and transparency in higher education and is a frequent speaker on these and other topics related to the changing landscape for higher education and accreditation.
-She has also served as an expert witness on accreditation.
+Elise interacts routinely with the U.S. Department of Education, key congressional committees, and regional and national accrediting organizations.
+She has attended various national conferences focused on issues including accountability and student achievement and has participated in Department of Education negotiated rulemaking sessions as a lead non-federal negotiator.
+Elise has written several articles on accountability and transparency in higher education and is a frequent speaker on these and other topics.

 Elise earned her law degree from Georgetown University Law Center.
-She received her bachelor’s degree, magna cum laude from Dickinson College and was elected to Phi Beta Kappa.
-She is a member of the state bars of Maryland and the District of Columbia.
+She received her bachelor’s degree, magna cum laude, from Dickinson College and is a member of Phi Beta Kappa.